spryker/spryker-docs/docs/sdk/dev/extend-the-sdk.md

 4. Implement placeholders.<br>
 Placeholders are resolved at runtime by using a specified value resolver.
-A placeholder needs a specific name that is not used anywhere in the command the placeholder is used for.
+A placeholder needs a specific name that is not used anywhere else in the command the placeholder is used for.

 {% info_block infoBox "Info" %}

 You can append `%` and suffix the placeholder, which makes the placeholder easier to recognize in a command.

-You can reference the used value resolver by its ID or by the fully qualified class name (FQCN), whereas the FQCN is preferred.
+You can reference the used value resolver by its ID or the fully qualified class name (FQCN).
+The FQCN is the preferred option.

 {% endinfo_block %}